 Recently I had an interesting discussion with Ron Stroeven, one the founders of Infotools, about open-enders, short for open-ended questions.
 In 1990 Infotools was established, but Ron has worked in market research far longer than that.
 He has a wealth of experience in survey design and data analysis, so it

 Four people and several automated solutions were tested on a task of coding open-ended questions in a Net Promoter Score (NPS) survey.
 Their task: figure out the five key reasons behind an NPS survey and the five areas that could be improved.
-Here, we compare their performance using an academic metric of
+Here, we compare their performance using an academic

 In July 2016, I was fortunate enough to speak at the Sentiment Analysis Symposium in New York.
 It is one of the most important events for those who invent text analytics solutions and for those who use them.
 I also attended the co-located sentiment analysis tutorial run by Jason Baldridge.